isomerpages/moe-nls/_curriculum/Character Education/Discipline.md

 Do note that the above list is not exhaustive.
 The school reserves the right to make necessary changes as and when deemed fit.

+**B) Attendance**

+_Flag-raising and Pledge Taking ceremony_

+*   Students should be in the hall for flag-raising and pledge taking ceremony which commences at 7:45am sharp.
+*   Students who are Singapore Citizens must sing the National Anthem and recite the Pledge with the right fist placed over the heart.
+*   Attendance will be taken by Form Teachers after the flag-raising and Pledge taking ceremony.

+_Late-coming_

+*   A student is considered late when he does not attend the flag-raising and Pledge taking ceremony in the hall.
+*   Recalcitrant latecomers will be tracked and consequences meted out accordingly.

+_Absence from school_

+*   A student who is absent due to sickness must produce a medical certificate (M.C.) from a certified doctor or letter by parents.
+*   For non-medical reasons (such as a death in the family, etc) appropriate documents or letter from parents / guardian should be produced.
+Such a letter should be neatly written or typed and enclosed in an envelope.
+*   Absence without a medical certificate or a parent / guardian’s letter will be regarded as truancy.

+**C) Movement**

+_Leaving class during lessons_

+*   Students are to obtain a movement pass or permission slip from their teachers when they want to leave the classroom during curriculum time.
+They must display the movement pass or produce the permission slip when asked by any school staff for verification purpose.
+*   Any student seen outside the class during lesson without a pass will be stopped, reprimanded and sent back immediately.

+_Leaving school premises during school hours_

+*   A parent / guardian may accompany a sick student home after registering with the General Office.
+*   Any student who is ill may leave school for home only if verbal consent from the parents is established with the staff.
+The ‘Permission to Leave School Early’ form will be issued to the student by a member of the General Office and this form must be signed by a parent/ guardian and returned to school when the student is back in school.
+*   During emergencies, the Operations Manager or teacher appointed by the School Leaders may send the child home or to the doctor/hospital.

+_Using of lift_

+*   Students are not allowed to use the lift at all times unless accompanied by any teacher/ staff.
+*   Only students with verified medical conditions will be allowed to take the lift.

+**D) Using of mobile devices during curriculum hours**

+Unauthorised use of electronic mobile devices such as hand phones during curriculum hours is strictly prohibited.
+Disciplinary action may be taken for breaching the school rules.

+**E) Attire & Grooming**

+_Uniform_

+*   Students are to wear the prescribed school uniform and modification to the uniform is not allowed.

+_General Appearance and Grooming_

+*   Students’ natural hair colour should not be altered by dyeing, bleaching or any other means.
+A doctor’s letter will need to be submitted to the school if the student’s natural hair colour is not black.
+*   Students must not shave or pluck their eyebrows.
+*   Students should wear predominantly white or black shoes with white or black laces.
+*   Students should only wear either black or white socks with no other prints at all times.

+_Accessories / Jewellery / Cosmetics_<br>
+The following are NOT allowed:

+*   Colourful, flashy or chunky jewellery (rings, earrings, bracelets) or other accessories such as leather neckbands, bead chokers etc.
+*   Religious ornaments or amulets are not to be worn visibly.
+*   Tinted glasses, coloured contact lenses.
+*   Caps and hats.
+*   Tongue studs, nose studs or any kind of body piercing.
+*   Tattoos or body art (this includes stickers and non-permanent ink).
+*   Make-up / Cosmetics.
+*   Multiple / enlarged ear-piercings.

+_For Boys_

+*   Hair must be properly groomed and neat.
+There should be no fringes and sides should not touch the ears.
+Sideburns should be short.
+*   Hair at back should be sloped and above the shirt collar.
+*   Boys should be clean shaven.
+There should be no wearing of beards and moustaches.
+*   No skin-heads are allowed.
+*   No accessories are allowed.

+_For Girls_

+*   Hair must be neatly combed, clipped or tied up.
+Unkempt long hair and improper hairstyles are not acceptable.
+*   All fringes must be worn above the eyebrows.
+*   Hair that covers part of the face must be clipped up neatly.
+*   Only black or dark-coloured hair clip / grips / bands should be used.
+*   Multiple earrings or ear studs are not allowed.
+Only simple transparent ear studs or plain earrings (one on each ear) are allowed and they should be no bigger than 3mm.

+**REFLECTION CENTRE (RC)**<br>
+The Discipline Committee recognizes that apart from corrective approaches, the restorative processes are also essential in ensuring a child’s positive growth and development.
+To help us achieve the desired outcomes, we have continuously adopted the Restorative Approach, where the focus is not just on the consequences and punishment.
+In 2019, Semester 2, the Reflection Centre (RC) was set up with the hope of providing better support in terms of discipline processes.
+When in the RC, the Pastoral Care Officer (PCO) will engage and guide them in a reflection session where they were made to pen down their thoughts on a reflection form.
+Through the session, the PCO is able to surface some cases where students may need immediate intervention and follow up by Form Teachers, Discipline Master/Mistress or the School Counsellors.